aweary/blog/content/blog/error-driven-development-react/index.md

 ## Fault Tolerance

-Building modern web apps is a complex process involving many moving parts.
-Sometimes these moving parts don't play well together, which means that they _stop_ moving so well and our things starts breaking.
+Building modern web apps is a complex process with a lot of moving parts.
+Sometimes these moving parts come to a halt and things start breaking.

 ![Funny error message](./error.svg)

-While we do what we can to prevent these bad things, the reality is that no application is ever going to be entirely error-free.
-That means we always need to build with the expectation that **things will break in unexpected ways**, and we need to be able to handle that gracefully.
+We do what we can to prevent this from happening, but the reality is that we'll never be _entirely_ error-free.
+That means we should always expect that **things will sometimes break in unexpected ways**, and we need to be able to handle that gracefully.

 In other words, we need [fault tolerance:](https://en.wikipedia.org/wiki/Fault_tolerance)

 > Fault tolerance is the property that enables a system to continue operating properly in the event of the failure of some (one or more faults within) of its components.

 In my experience fault tolerance is often overlooked and undervalued in web apps.
 We might have hundreds of tests that give us confidence that things _probably_ won't break, but we don't take the same time to consider what happens when some inevitable failure happens.

-For many of us [high availability](https://en.wikipedia.org/wiki/High_availability) is a top priority and fault tolerance is a critical property of a high availability system, so it makes sense to give it some careful though.
+This is especially important if [high availability](https://en.wikipedia.org/wiki/High_availability) is a priority (and it often is).

 So how do we enable our React application to be fault tolerant?